pombase/canto/documentation/canto.md

     perl Makefile.PL
     make installdeps
     make

+Answer "yes" to the "Auto-install the X mandatory module(s) from CPAN?" prompt.

 ## Run the tests
 To check that all prerequisites are installed and that the code Canto tests